 Keeping your website snappy, while including any relevant keywords and search terms to assist with search engine optimisation, will help your website to rank higher in search results.
 Put your best foot forward and include examples of your work and customer testimonials in your website copy. you should also include, any information about terms, returns and other clarifications customers may want to know.

 If you want people to visit your physical store, include a map with public transport and parking options.
 If you want them to shop online or subscribe, keep your sign-up or enquiries process as quick and painless as possible.

 8. Website building

 Whether you’re using Telstra Business Digital Marketing Services or your own choice of developer, you shouldn’t need to see a single line of code when putting your site together.

-Once everything is checked and you’re happy, it’s time to hit publish.
-Advertise your website details through all your marketing channels to let the world know you’re online.
+Once everything is checked off your website launch and you’re happy, it’s time to hit publish.
+Advertise your website details through all your marketing channels to let the world know about your new website launch.